GautamBatta73/SidGautam/Versions/JavaScript(ProtoType)/readme.md

 **JavaScript: _N/A_**

 ## 4. though(bool, Function)
-It executes the code in 'Fuction', while 'bool' is false.
+It executes the code in 'Function', while 'bool' is false.
 It is a whileNot. **It must return a boolean, else it will crash your web page.**

 **SidGautam: though(false, () => {<br>**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**click()**<br>